 Ever since I started coconut oil to treat her cuts and wounds (she was pretty prone to injury), amazingly, the tissues on her simple wound would start to close up in just 3 days.
 And completely heal in 7 days or so.

 Of course, more complicated and deeper wound would take longer.
 Like the 25-cm long surgical incision she got on her lower tummy in 2016.
 Her surgeon passed me a few tubes of antiseptic cream for treating my mom's stitched wound at home.

-I stopped that after 3 days because the cream didn't stop the pus from oozing.
+I stopped using that the third day because the cream didn't stop the pus from oozing.
 I turned to coconut oil instead.
 And the pus was starting to discharge lesser on only the second day of application.